1968 United States presidential election in New York

-Despite Nixon winning most of the state's counties, Humphrey’s landslide margin in New York City — receiving 60.6% of the vote in the five boroughs to Nixon's 33.9%, and losing only Staten Island to Nixon — provided him with enough raw votes for a statewide victory.
+Despite Nixon winning most of the state's counties, Humphrey's landslide margin in New York City — receiving 60.6% of the vote in the five boroughs to Nixon's 33.9%, and losing only Staten Island to Nixon — provided him with enough raw votes for a statewide victory.
 Humphrey was seen by many as promising to continue the legacy of president Lyndon B. Johnson, and this garnered him strong support from liberal voters across America.

-This was the first time since Samuel J. Tilden won the state in 1876 that New York voted for a losing Democratic candidate.
+This was the first time since Samuel J. Tilden won the state in 1876 that New York voted for a losing Democratic candidate and it was the first time that New York voted for a Democrat that lost the national popular vote.
 As of 2020, this remains the last time that New York had the largest number of electoral votes in the nation, as California would overtake it after the 1970 census.
 Nixon is one of four presidents to win the presidency while losing his home state (the others being James K. Polk with Tennessee in 1844, Woodrow Wilson with New Jersey in 1916, and Donald Trump with New York in 2016).

 Eldridge Cleaver, the presidential nominee for the Peace and Freedom Party was not listed on the ballot in New York as he was found in court to have been underage for president as Cleaver was 33 and that "he had failed to file a proper acceptance of the nomination".